syncfusion-content/javascript-docs/js/Dialog/Concepts-and-Features/Behavior-Settings.md

 **[JavaScript]**

-// Disable the Dialog in the ejDialog function by setting enabled as false
+// Disables the Dialog in the ejDialog function by setting enabled as false
     <script type="text/javascript">
         $("#Dialog").ejDialog({
             height: 200,